ChamiLamelas/Music_Tab_Project/README.md

 * 64th note (F by default)
 * 128th note (O by default)

-These are provided to the program by the user as a **10 character** string *matching the above order* in the configuration file on the line marked "TIMING_SYMBOL".
+These are provided to the program by the user as a **10 character** string *matching the above order* in the configuration file on the line marked "TIMING_SYMBOLS".
 It is essential that the symbols are provided in that order.
 As an example, consider the default configuration file's setting on this line using the default values listed above:

 ```
 TIMING_SYMBOLS=+.WHQESTFO